Very few substances can beat the likes of chlorine when it comes to sanitising a pool.

 If you need help from a professional pool builder in Sydney, contact us today for expert advice.

 That’s all we have to say for today.
-We hope this is helped you with how much chlorine to add to your pool and the importance of maintaining chlorine levels.
-Till next time!
+We hope this has helped you determine how much chlorine to add to your pool and the importance of maintaining chlorine levels.
+Until next time!